cuDensityMat functions¶

 -

-cudensitymatStatus_t cudensitymatOperatorPrepareAction(const cudensitymatHandle_t handle, const cudensitymatOperator_t superoperator, const cudensitymatState_t stateIn, const cudensitymatState_t stateOut, cudensitymatComputeType_t computeType, size_t workspaceSizeLimit, cudensitymatWorkspaceDescriptor_t workspace, cudaStream_t stream)¶
+cudensitymatStatus_t cudensitymatOperatorPrepareAction(const cudensitymatHandle_t handle, cudensitymatOperator_t superoperator, const cudensitymatState_t stateIn, const cudensitymatState_t stateOut, cudensitymatComputeType_t computeType, size_t workspaceSizeLimit, cudensitymatWorkspaceDescriptor_t workspace, cudaStream_t stream)¶

 Prepares the operator for an action on a quantum state.